58 Minimalist Spring Nail Ideas That Look Expensive Without the Effort (2026)

 13. French Tip in Unexpected Shades

 Forget stark white.
-A dusty pink, sage, or nude tip on a clear or sheer base is the updated minimalist French that dominated runways and Pinterest boards in 2025 and continues into 2026.
+A dusty pink, sage, or nude tip on a clear or sheer base is the updated minimalist French that’s fully embedded in the 2026 aesthetic, now moving from Pinterest into everyday wear.

 14. Negative Space Half-Moon